Minton Morrill background image

 It is possible to protect your entitlement to means tested benefits following a cancer misdiagnosis compensation payment by using a Personal Injury Trust.

-Speak to our specialist lawyers about this.
+Speak to our specialist cancer misdiagnosis lawyers about this.

 Our Experience of Cancer Misdiagnosis Claims